chmouel/pipelines-as-code/docs/content/docs/guide/resolver.md

     pipelinesascode.tekton.dev/task: "./my-git-clone-task.yaml"
 ```

-And the Pipeline referenced by the `pipelinesascode.tekton.dev/pipeline` annotation
+And the Pipeline at `<https://git.provider/raw/pipeline.yaml>` has this annotation:
-in "<https://git.provider/raw/pipeline.yaml>"  contains those annotations:

 ```yaml
 kind: Pipeline